HarvardPL/formulog/README.md

 You can set the following system properties (using the `-D` flag, as in `-DdebugSmt` or `-DuseDemandTransformation=false`):

-* `debugSmt` - print debugging information related to SMT calls (defaults to false)
+* `debugSmt` - log debugging information related to SMT calls (defaults to false)
 * `debugMst` - print debugging information related to the magic set transformation (defaults to false)